 HIRING A LAWYER

 Hiring a lawyer is an important decision that should not be based solely upon advertisements.
-If you are seeking a competent criminal defense lawyer, you should check if the lawyer is board certified in criminal trial law, and if he or she has previous success in the courtroom.
+If you are seeking a competent criminal defense, you should check if the lawyer is board certified in criminal trial law, and if he or she has previous success in the courtroom.

 The criminal appeals process is quite different than the trial process for a criminal case.
 It is important to have a lawyer on your side who understands the appeals process.
 Our criminal appeals law firm can review your case and determine whether the appeals process is right for your case.